 Due to the high primary sequence identity of the template (91.14%), it was possible to predict the three-dimensional structure of the ML2038 antigen by comparative modeling.
-The quality of the model was evaluated by the QMEAN score - a parameter that aims to analyze the structure obtained and compare it with others already known, in relation to physicochemical and evolutionary characteristics, in order to identify problematic regions for subsequent correction[23,24].
+The quality of the model was evaluated by the QMEAN score, a parameter used to analyze the structure obtained and compare it with others already known, in relation to physicochemical and evolutionary characteristics, in order to identify problematic regions for subsequent correction[23,24].

 The QMEAN score of the three-dimensional structure of ML2038 was 0.56.
 This value was applied to the Z-score plot, a tool that combines the QMEAN score with those of proteins with structure deposited in the PDB, demonstrating that the model obtained by the study is similar to what is expected for native proteins with molecular mass similarity [24,25,26].

-From these data, it was possible to correct the errors found in the configuration of amino acid residues using tools of the MolProbity platform, for subsequent validation of the three-dimensional models.
+Using these data, it was possible to correct the errors found in the configuration of amino acid residues using tools of the MolProbity platform, for subsequent validation of the three-dimensional models.
 Thus, correcting the outliers, the MolProbity score equal to 1.31 was obtained.
 This score evaluates the log of the clashscore, percentage of amino acids in unfavorable regions in the Ramachandran chart, and bad rotations of the lateral chains; MolProbity score values lower than the crystallographic resolution of the template (1.90 Å) indicate three-dimensional model quality[27].

 The results of the Ramachandran plot also contribute to the reliability of the three-dimensional organization of the ML2038 model, which predicts that 98.48% of residues are in permitted regions, indicating the stability of the predicted structure.

-In a study conducted by Maeda et al[22], in which sera from paucibacillary and multibacillary patients, sera from patients with tuberculosis, and sera from healthy individuals vaccinated with BCG (Bacillus of Calmette-Guérin) were tested, and a better sensitivity of the serological test was observed for individuals with the multibacillary form (82.4%, 95.0% confidence interval [CI]: 71.8-90.3) than those with the paucibacillary form of leprosy (39.0%, 95.0%CI: 28.8-50.1), when screened for antibodies against MMP-II.
+In a study conducted by Maeda et al[22], in which sera from paucibacillary and multibacillary patients, sera from patients with tuberculosis, and sera from healthy individuals vaccinated with Bacillus of Calmette-Guérin (BCG) were tested, and a better sensitivity of the serological test was observed for individuals with the multibacillary form (82.4%, 95.0% confidence interval [CI]: 71.8-90.3) than those with the paucibacillary form of leprosy (39.0%, 95.0%CI: 28.8-50.1), when screened for antibodies against MMP-II.
 Furthermore, healthy individuals or individuals with tuberculosis showed high specificity, indicating the low influence of homologous M. bovis antigens, and ancestry between M. leprae and M. tuberculosis on the diagnostic test result.

-Similar results were obtained in a study by Kai et al[28], in which paucibacillary and multibacillary patients tested positive 47.6% and 85.1%, respectively, when investigated for antibodies against ML2038, and 20.2% and 57.0% when investigated for antibodies against PGL-I (Phenolic Glycolipid-I), one of the first isolated M. leprae-specific antigens currently instituted in serological tests for leprosy[28,29].
+Similar results were obtained in a study by Kai et al[28], in which paucibacillary and multibacillary patients tested positive, 47.6% and 85.1%, respectively when investigated for antibodies against ML2038, and 20.2% and 57.0% when investigated for antibodies against PGL-I (Phenolic Glycolipid-I), one of the first isolated M. leprae-specific antigens currently instituted in serological tests for leprosy[28,29].

-In this way, Tsukamoto et al[30] conducted clinical research that associated the search for anti-MMP-II and anti-MMP-I antibodies.
+In this way, Tsukamoto et al[30] conducted clinical research associated with the search for anti-MMP-II and anti-MMP-I antibodies.
 This association allowed the increase in the sensitivity of the test and the rescue of patients with false-negative results obtained when researched for antigens purely against ML2038.
 Thus, it is perceived that the literature converges in relation to the possibility and advantage of the use of Bacterioferritin in the diagnostic test of leprosy patients.